hpclab/adaptive-utterance-rewriting-conversational-search/README.md

-# adaptive-utterance-rewriting-conversational-search

-This is the official repository of the paper "Adaptive Utterance Rewriting for Conversational Search".
-Under review.
+### This is the official repository of the paper "Adaptive Utterance Rewriting for Conversational Search".

+#### Authors: Ida Mele, Cristina Ioana Muntean, Franco Maria Nardini, Raffaele Perego, Nicola Tonellotto, Ophir Frieder

+The paper is under revision.
+The code will be released upon acceptance.